Making a difference with Sawsan Howard

 "[People] have many careers ...
 I've reinvented myself a few times ...
 But I don't think I could do my [current] job without the Juris Doctor," says Sawsan.
 "I've found applying the rigour of strategic thinking and being able to use that has helped me a lot."

 At present Sawsan is the Head of Corporate Affairs for Australian Super with five specific departments under her management: policy and advocacy, external affairs, corporate relations, internal communications, and investor relations.
-It's a long title for a large job, but Sawsan herself doesn't seemed fazed by the scope – more like she thrives on it.
+It's a long title for a large job, but Sawsan herself doesn't seem fazed by the scope – more like she thrives on it.

 Walking around the Australian Super office it's clear that the company really cares about its employees.
 Multi-faith and multi-use rooms abound as well as plenty of different areas (some with beanbags) to work in or hold brainstorming sessions.
 "It's a great culture.
 We exist to provide our members with their best retirement outcome and that whole unity really clarifies what we do ... and we all really buy into that," explains Sawsan.
 "We have a very focused social compass."